As of July 27, 2020, I am elated to announce that I am no longer in debt to my local hospitals. I’m also very angry that it’s taken as long as it has.

-At the second hospital, I still hadn’t received an application, and so once I explained the situation, they connected me with an employee in Charity Care via email, and I was able to electronically submit all my information.
-In a couple of days, my application that I had literally waited fruitlessly months for, was submitted—even though I didn’t receive the form in the mail for another week.
+At the second hospital, I still hadn’t received an application, so once I explained the situation, they connected me with an employee in Charity Care via email, and I was able to electronically submit all my information.
+In a couple of days, my application which I had literally waited fruitlessly months for, was submitted—even though I didn’t receive the form in the mail for another week.

 One final insult

 To demonstrate just how poorly everybody involved communicates (COVID-19 made this worse, I believe), I got a bill with FINAL NOTICE on top from the first hospital.

 The hospital which had told me that my application was complete.